juanandresgs/JAGS_IDA/README.md

 ### Things I haven't figured out how to fix (help very much welcome!)
-- Buggy graph background colors
+~~Buggy graph background colors~~ FIXED
+~~Consistent background for the top bar~~ FIXED
 - Can't fix hover over drag menu
 - Can't change color of console
 	|_ This may be an IDA 8.2 error (the color resets when applied).
-- Can't change caller of navbar or it breaks the whole thing
+- Can't change color of navbar or it breaks the whole thing
-- Consistent background for the top bar